-In all, 17 studies (28 articles) satisfied the final inclusion criteria and were rated good or fair quality (20-47).
+In all, 17 studies (28 articles) satisfied the final inclusion criteria and were rated to be of good or fair quality (21-48).

-The Dietary Pattern Summary Tables (tables B-1 through B-8) are available in the Lifestyle Full Work Group Report Supplement.
+The Dietary Pattern Summary Tables (Tables B-1 through B-8) are available in the Full Work Group Report supplement.
 The tables present summary data on the included studies organized by dietary pattern/macronutrient composition or subpopulations of interest, defined by age, sex, race, or comorbid condition.
 Some studies appear in more than 1 summary table because they address more than 1 corresponding macronutrient composition or dietary pattern comparison.